 The Shocking Abduction Of Michaela Garecht

 On Nov.
-19, 1988, Michaela Garecht and her friend Katrina Rodriguez, both 9 years old, rode their scooters to the Rainbow Market in Hayward, California, to buy snacks and sodas.
+19, 1988, Michaela Garecht and her friend Katrina Rodriguez, both 9 years old, rode their scooters to Rainbow Market in Hayward, California, to buy snacks and sodas.
 They parked the scooters by the front door and entered the store.

 When the two girls left the shop, they discovered that Rodriguez’s scooter was missing.
 The pair split up to search for it, and Garecht soon spotted it behind a car in the parking lot.

 When Garecht reached down to grab the scooter, a strange man grabbed her by the waist and forced her into the car.
 Rodriguez, who was watching from nearby, stood shocked as Garecht screamed.
 She ran inside the store they had just left and asked a clerk to call 911.

 Rodriguez recalled the moment years later, telling the San Francisco Chronicle in 2009: “I looked up when I heard a scream, and I saw a man putting her into his car.
 She was still screaming.
 I just stood and watched, frozen in shock.”

 The clerk that called 911 misidentified the man, describing a different person she had recently seen in the parking lot to police.
 She described the suspect as a man in his 30s with a mustache driving a dark-colored car.

 This report was plastered all over television and local newspapers for two days before police were able to obtain an accurate description from Rodriguez, who was the only witness to the abduction.
 Rodriguez told police the man had long, blonde hair, blue “fox eyes,” and was about six feet tall and thin.

 Most noticeably, the abductor’s face was pockmarked or covered in severe acne.
 He had put Michaela in a damaged, tan sedan.
 Investigators received a tip that the car had been spotted heading south towards Union City, California, but the trail ended there.